 1. We will be disciplined (chastened and sourged) as children of God.

-For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
-If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
-But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
-Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?
+5 And ye have forgotten the exhortation which speaketh unto you as unto children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him: 6 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
+7 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
+8 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.
+9 Furthermore we have had fathers of our flesh which corrected us, and we gave them reverence: shall we not much rather be in subjection unto the Father of spirits, and live?

 The word “scourgeth” is the Greek word “mastigoo” which means “to flog”.
 Mmm…Let’s look at verse 6 again…”For whom the Lord loveth, he chasteneth and scourgeth (FLOGGETH) every son whom He receiveth”.
 This seriously sounds like some element of punishment.
 This Greek word is also used in John 19:1 to describe the sufferings of Jesus by scourging.